Danny600946/Multimodal-Dense-Video-Captioning-Using-Audio-Visual-and-ASR-Inputs/README.md

 Requires Vit-L-14 to be downloaded into the MODEL_DIR folder.
 This should happen automatically when running demo_vidseq.py (Refer to reproducibility section in Dissertation report)

-Note as this is the demo the checkpoints can be chosen freely but should be placed in MODEL_DIR/vid2seq (Checkpoints are required) (From https://github.com/antoyang/VidChapters)
+Note: Since this is the demo, you can choose any Vid2Seq checkpoints.
+However, they must be placed in MODEL_DIR/vid2seq (checkpoints are required).
+Pretrained checkpoints can be downloaded from VidChapters (https://github.com/antoyang/VidChapters)

 Once these requirements are satisfied the reproducibility section of my dissertation report can be followed.